Tesco to launch own-brand smartphone this year

 The Hudl tablet entered the the lower end of the market, priced at £119 and competing with devices that had relatively low specifications.

-However, the smartphone is expected to be comparable to the higher-end of the market - but aggressively priced.'New Tesco'
+However, the smartphone is expected to be comparable to the higher-end of the market - but aggressively priced.

 Mr Clarke also gave a broad hint that he intended to stay on as Tesco's chief executive until 2020.